The-Lab-LaBella/LaBellaLabHandbook/README.md

 ## 6. Lab Notebooks

  Lab Notebooks are an essential part of science, even for computational scientists!
 As a lab member you are required to maintain a laboratory notebook for both wet lab and computational work.

+ Computataional lab notebooks are new to me - so we will all work together to find a method that works for you and for the lab.

+## 7. Data Management Expectations

+_coming soon_